RosanaFSS/Cybersecurity-Journey-TryHackMe/b.md

 <br>

-<p>This gives the same information as sudo -l but it has one difference; the "%sudo" indicates that it's for the group, sudo.
+<p>This gives the same information as <code>sudo -l</code> but it has one difference; the <code>%sudo</code> indicates that it's for the group, sudo.
 There are other groups in this file such as "admin".
 This is where administrators can set what programs a user in a certain group can perform and whether or not they need a password.
-You may have seen sometimes %sudo ALL=(ALL:ALL) ALL NOPASSWD: ALL.
+You may have seen sometimes <code>%sudo ALL=(ALL:ALL) ALL NOPASSWD: ALL</code>.
 That NOPASSWD part says that the user that is part of the sudo group does not need to enter their local password to use sudo privileges.
 Generally, this is not recommended - even for home use.</p>

 <br>